phensley/cldr-engine/packages/cldr/README.md

 Visit [the Github project page](https://github.com/phensley/cldr-engine) for details.

+## Documentation

+The [documentation](https://phensley.github.io/cldr-engine/) is mostly complete but under development in advance of a 1.0 release.

+## Demonstration

+ * [CodeSandbox example](https://codesandbox.io/s/qqr1rl40r6) can be used to experiment, report bugs, etc.
+ * [Demonstration app](https://phensley.github.io/cldr-engine-react-demo/) provides an example using React and Redux. ([source code](https://github.com/phensley/cldr-engine-react-demo))

 ## Goals

 * Support a broad set of CLDR features in the browser "out of the box".